GeroZayas/Spanish-Lottery-CLI/README.md

-# EuroDreams, Bonoloto, and Euromillones Lottery Number Generator
+# Spanish Lottery Number Generator

 A Python application designed to generate random lottery numbers for Eurodreams, Bonoloto, and Euromillones games.
 Utilizing the Typer library for command-line interface (CLI) and the Trogon library for terminal user interface (TUI) enhancements, this tool offers a fun and interactive way to play your favorite lotteries.